SaxionLED/x80sv/README.md

 It may be handy to add this export to your bashrc.

 - Make sure that on both hostpc and x80sv laptop, the /etc/hosts file is setup such that hostnames are resolved correctly.
+If all is correct, it must be possible to do this:
+>_x80sv:~/catkin_ws $ ping x80sv_

 - Launch the robot drivers on the robot laptop:
 >_x80sv:~/catkin_ws $ roslaunch x80sv_bringup real_robot.launch_